 the singer (formerly of The Stone Roses) appears briefly in the bar at the start of the movie reading "A Brief History of Time" by Stephen Hawking.
 He was originally cast as the pub landlord, but the role was cut right down due to timing issues.

 References to director Cuarón's Mexican nationality abound.
 On the fountain in the courtyard in front of the clock tower, there are several statues of eagles eating snakes, as on the National Seal of Mexico.
-Also, among the many candies offered at Honeydukes are skulls made of sugar, which are a popular treat in Mexico on "El Dia de los Muertos," or the Day of the Dead.
+Also, among the many sweets offered at Honeydukes are skulls made of sugar, known as Calaveras, which are a popular treat in Mexico on "El Dia de los Muertos," or the Day of the Dead.
 And, after Dumbledore says his final lines outside the infirmary, he goes down the stairs humming "La Raspa", the Mexican Hat Dance.

 The trivia items below may give away important plot points.